ajv-validator/ajv/docs/faq.md

 "items" keyword support [two syntaxes](./json-schema.md#items) - 1) when the schema applies to all items; 2) when there is a different schema for each item in the beginning of the array.
 This problem means you are using the second syntax.

-In v7 with option `strictTuples` (`"log"` by default) this problem is less likely to happen, as Ajv would log warning about missing "minItems" and other keywords that are required to constrain tuple size.
+In v7 with option `strict.tuples` (`"log"` by default) this problem is less likely to happen, as Ajv would log warning about missing "minItems" and other keywords that are required to constrain tuple size.

 ## Ajv API for returning validation errors